-- A. The Awards Committee - 1.
-Membership - a.
+A. The Awards Committee.

+1. Membership.
 The Awards Committee will consist of a chair and a minimum of six (6) others who have been members of the AAFS for at least four (4) years, appointed by the section chair.
 Only Members or Fellows will be appointed to this committee.
 The committee chair and members will be appointed for staggered three-year terms.
 Every effort should be made to include at least one (1) previous Award recipient, at least three (3) persons at the status of Fellow, and one (1) current or past section officer.
 If a member cannot fill their three-year term, another member will be selected by the chair to fulfill the remainder of the term.
-Previous committee members may be re-appointed to this committee for a maximum period of six (6) consecutive years (two (2) terms). - 2.
-Responsibilities - a.
+Previous committee members may be re-appointed to this committee for a maximum period of six (6) consecutive years (two (2) terms).

+2. Responsibilities.

+- a.
 The committee will be responsible for reviewing nominees for the Section's John R. Hunt Award and Paul W. Kehres Meritorious Service Award.
 The committee will also be responsible for administering the section's Robert Gaffney Achievement Award.
 Only one recipient per award will be given annually. - b.
-The General Section Director, Chair, and Secretary will be responsible for administering the Robert "Bob" Thibault Award. - 3.
-Standard Procedures - a.
+The General Section Director, Chair, and Secretary will be responsible for administering the Robert "Bob" Thibault Award.

+3. Standard Procedures.

+- a.
 Each awardee must be a member of the General Section. - b.
 There will only be one (1) recipient per award annually. - c.
 An individual may only receive a specific individual award once. - d.
 There is no requirement that each award is given each year. - e.
 Nominations may be made by any member of the General Section. - (1) Nominations for the Robert "Bob" Thibault Award can only be made by the section director, chair, or secretary. - (2) The Robert Gaffney Achievement Award is self-nominated. - f.
 An Awards Committee member is empowered to initiate nominations. - g.
-Nominators are responsible for obtaining approval and an Academyspecific resume/CV from their nominee. - h.
+Nominators are responsible for obtaining approval and an Academy-specific resume/CV from their nominee. - h.
 No seconding letters will be allowed or accepted. - i.
-The fact of nomination should remain confidential between nominator, nominee, and committee members.
+The fact of nomination should remain confidential between nominator, nominee, and committee members. - j.
+The chair will receive and hold all nominations to be reasonably confident that all have been received before distributing them as a group to committee members. - k.
+Recognition associated with each award will consist of an appropriate crystal award presented at the AAFS Annual Conference. - In the event that a member on this committee has a professional conflict of interest with the nominee, that committee member shall not act on any committee matters during the selection period.